San Jose Sharks: Todd McLellan as head coach (2008–2015)

-On June 23, 2010, Wilson announced they would not offer an unrestricted free agent contract to long-time goaltender Evgeni Nabokov after playing ten seasons with the team.
+In the 2010–11 offseason, they Sharks opted not to re-sign long-time goaltender Evgeni Nabokov after playing ten seasons with the team.
 On September 2, 2010, the Sharks signed former member of the Chicago Blackhawks and Stanley Cup-winning goaltender Antti Niemi to a one-year contract.
 On March 1, 2011, Niemi signed a four-year contract extension with San Jose worth $15.2 million.
 On March 31, 2011, the Sharks clinched their seventh consecutive playoff berth with a 6–0 victory over the Dallas Stars.
 Five days later, they clinched their sixth Pacific Division championship.
 Entering the 2011 playoffs as the second seed in the Western Conference, the Sharks opened their playoff run with the franchise's first playoff series against intrastate rival, the Los Angeles Kings.
 The Kings took a 4–0 lead in game three but five-second-period goals by the Sharks capped with a Devin Setoguchi overtime winner gave the Sharks a 6–5 victory and tied them for the second-biggest comeback in Stanley Cup playoff history.
 They would win the series in six games, with captain Joe Thornton scoring the series-winning overtime goal.
 The Sharks advanced to the conference semifinals to face the third-seed Detroit Red Wings.
-Although went out to a 3–0 series lead like the previous season, the Sharks dropped three more games as the Red Wings became the eighth team in NHL history to force a game seven after being down 3–0 in the series.
+Although they went out to a 3–0 series lead like the previous season, the Sharks dropped three more games as the Red Wings became the eighth team in NHL history to force a game seven after being down 3–0 in the series.
 However, they would not become the fourth team in history to pull off the comeback as the Sharks prevailed, 3–2 in game seven.
-The Sharks advanced to their third conference finals series against the Vancouver Canucks, but lost in six games.
+The Sharks advanced to the conference finals series against the Vancouver Canucks, but lost in five games.

 During the 2011 NHL entry draft the Sharks acquired Brent Burns through a trade with the Minnesota Wild.